Our Vision

 National Plans

-- the NHS Scotland Operational Improvement Plan sets out the Scottish Government’s specific priority commitments for 2025-26, including actions for all NHS Boards, to reducing waiting times, improve patient flow and expand access through innovation.
+- The NHS Scotland Operational Improvement Plan sets out the Scottish Government’s specific priority commitments for 2025-26, including key actions (outlined below) for all NHS Boards, to reducing waiting times, improve patient flow and expand access through innovation.
+These actions have been integrated into our Annual Delivery Plan for 2025-26 and work is also underway to develop implementation plans to support the delivery of Scotland’s Population Health Framework (2025 – 2035) and the national Health and Social Care Service Renewal Framework.

 -